 When I talk about thought leadership, people often ask me a few key questions.
 So, I thought I’d address them all right here.
-If you have additional ones, please contact me.
-I work with executives, entrepreneurs, non-profit leaders and their teams who are on the journey from leader to thought leader and/or creating a thought leadership culture.
-Please be in touch if I can help you on your journey.
+Watch the video and review the questions below to discover what makes a thought leader and how YOU can become one!

 Thought leaders are the informed opinion leaders and the go-to people in their field of expertise.
 They become the trusted sources who move and inspire people with innovative ideas; turn ideas into reality, and know and show how to replicate their success.
 Over time, they create a dedicated group of friends, fans and followers to help them replicate and scale their ideas into sustainable change not just in one company but in an industry, niche or across an entire ecosystem.